OpenBB-finance/OpenBB/website/content/terminal/reference/etf/ta/kc.md

 ---
 title: kc
-description: This documentation page provides detailed information about Keltner Channels, a volatility-based band applied onto an asset's price.
+description: "This documentation page provides detailed information about Keltner Channels," a volatility-based band applied onto an asset's price.
 These channels aid in trend determination by employing average true range (ATR) or volatility.
 The page also provides comprehensive instructions about how to use and parameterize the 'kc' tool.